This large scale work made from recycled soft plastics is currently on exhibition at Sculpture By The Sea, Bondi until 5 November 2017.

 I was challenged by what the kooky philosopher Slavoj Žižek said, while standing in a pile of trash at a rubbish dump, he said … “a true ecologist must love all this stuff”.
 I have forced myself to look.
 It was while living in the Netherlands completing a Masters, studying ‘place’ under Lara Almergui that I followed the local trash trail, visiting waste plants in industrial sites.
 The experience left me wanting to reconsider the practice of placing long lasting plastics into landfill or burning single use items.

-I have been concerned with the material required to make outdoor sculpture, and struggled with the dilemma of wanting to make strong, durable, long lasting sculptural works on a large scale, while being sensitive to ecological cycles.
-Re-using existing materials such as the mountains of plastic waste currently going into landfill in alarming quantities, seemed like a no brainer!
+I have long been concerned with the material required to make outdoor sculpture, and struggled with the dilemma of making strong, durable, long lasting sculptural works on a large scale, while being sensitive to ecological cycles.
+Re-using existing materials, such as the mountains of plastic waste currently going into landfill in alarming quantities, seems like a no brainer!